 If you want further info on the differences between respirators and masks, check out this guide.

 There are two main categories of mask: disposable and reusable.
 Disposable face masks, or disposable respirators, are commonly referred to as particulate respirators or dust masks.
 They are sold in the half-face styles and are used for protection against airborne particles.
 Reusable respirators are available in both the half-face and full-face styles and can offer protection against airborne particulates, gases, fumes and vapors.

 Most DIYers looking to buy a respirator are doing so for a specific job.
 This might be something simple like a one-time sanding project or painting around the house.
 Professional contractors may need respirators for more high-risk jobs that include handling chemicals or hazardous materials like lead paint and asbestos.

-- N100: Filters at least 99.7% of airborne particles
+- R95 filters at least 95 percent of airborne particles

-- P100: Filters at least 99.7% of airborne particles
+- P100 filters at least 99.7 percent of airborne particles

 Basic dust masks and one-time use respirators for things like lead abatement are simple to use.
 The packaging will typically indicate what these respirators are for, and they do not require replacement cartridges.
 More powerful half-mask respirators and full-face respirators are often fitted with removable, replaceable cartridges to provide the required protection.
 Most models will tell you what they’re designed for right on the packaging, but a color-coded system implemented by OSHA makes finding the right cartridge simple.